STFleming/verilator-vis/README.md

 ```

 The Verilator simulation will then parse this data and send it over json to our connected web frontend.
-For our FIFO example the JSON struct at the web frontend looks like the following:
+For our FIFO example, the JSON struct at the web frontend looks like the following:

 ```
 {